Hagley Hall, Hall Lane

 Last of the great Palladian Houses built for George Lord Lyttelton in 1760 by Sanderson Miller and situated in Grade I listed parkland.
 Fine interior plasterwork by stuccadore Francesco Vassalli.

-House (including Hall) open 5th January - 1st March 2018, guided tours at 1:30pm and 3pm.
+House (including Hall) open 4th January - 10th March, guided tours at 1:30pm and 3pm.
+The house will not be open between 18th-21st January.
 Park not open to the public yet but visits can be arranged by appointment.

 - Adult: £10.00